 - Wait.
-(No, I won’t buy that gadget.
+(No, I can’t buy that gadget.
 How could you earn the money yourself?)

 - Be patient.
 (No, you can’t play with toys during church.
 We’ll play together later.)

 - Stand up to peer pressure.
 (No, I won’t buy you a phone plan when you’re in elementary school.
 I’m sorry your friends all have phones, but that’s not how our family does things.)